🔷Euclidean Clustering Point Cloud Segmentation

 Parameter Range |

-[0, 200], Default Value: 5, Unit: mm |
+[0, 200], default value: 5, unit: mm |

 Parameter Description |

-Used to filter out point cloud clusters that are too small.
-Increasing this value can remove more small clusters (usually considered noise), but if set too high, it may filter out small valid objects. |
+Used to filter out overly small point cloud clusters.
+Increasing this value can remove more small clusters (usually considered noise), but if set too large, it may filter out small but valid objects. |

 Parameter Range |

-[1, 4000000], Default Value: 100 |
+[1, 4000000], default value: 100 |

 Parameter Description |

-Used to filter out point cloud clusters that are too large.
-Applicable to scenarios where oversized clustering results such as background or ground need to be excluded.
-Usually, the default value (a very large number) is sufficient, unless there is a special need. |
+Used to filter out overly large point cloud clusters.
+Suitable for scenarios where background, ground, or other oversized clustering results need to be excluded.
+Usually keep the default value (a very large number) unless there are special requirements. |

 Parameter Range |

-[1, 4000000], Default Value: 4000000 |
+[1, 4000000], default value: 4000000 |

 Parameter Description |